shravankshenoy/generative-ai-zero-to-hero/README.md

 2. Cues : In this approach, we are giving the model a nudge in the right direction by starting it off with a snippet that reflects the desired response format.
 3. Template

-Training : The process of teaching a model to learn patterns and make predictions by exposing it to labeled data

 Training cutoff : Training cutoff refers to the date up to which the model's training data was collected and the model was trained (https://platform.openai.com/docs/models/o4-mini)